 As for many businesses, holiday sales often make up more than 20% of annual income.
 So you really need to get it into gear.

-For some general reference, Starbucks was prepping for their Fall releases when the rest of us were locking down for Covid during our ‘lost Spring of 2020’.
+For some general reference, Starbucks was prepping for their Fall releases when the rest of us were still reeling from the economic turn of events set into motion from the pandemic.

 And you know that as soon as these lattes arrived, Starbucks will have the campaign in place to launch their winter round of holiday elixirs.